Resolve Wrong or Missing SLAs in Jira Service Management Cloud

 • You must have Jira Administrator permissions and must be an Agent in the target projects.

-Learn how to fix incorrect Service Level Agreement (SLA) by using the SLA Reconstruction Resource to recalculate open and ongoing SLAs.
+Learn how to fix incorrect Service Level Agreements (SLA) by using the SLA Reconstruction Resource to recalculate open and ongoing SLAs.

 Solution

-Occasionally issue events that should trigger a change to an SLA value are missed or interpreted incorrectly, resulting in an incorrect SLA value showing in the queues or issue view.
+Occasionally, events that should trigger a change to an SLA value are missed or interpreted incorrectly, resulting in an incorrect SLA value being displayed in the queues or issue view.
 Usually, SLA calculations will catch up to missed events, and SLA values will eventually correct themselves, but if they don’t, use the SLA Reconstruction Resource to trigger a recalculation of all open or ongoing SLAs for a list of issues.

 NOTE: This only works for SLAs that are currently running.
 In the workaround described below, use force=false as the URL parameter in step 2.b.